romaingrude/Twilio_project/README.md

 ## Usage

 1. **Run the Interface**: To start the application, execute the `interface.py` file located in the `interface` directory.
-2. **Modify Food Items**: Adjust the customer instance, food items, and their details within the `interface.py` file as needed.
+2. **Select Food Items**: Choose food items and view their prices through the interface.
 3. **SMS Functionality**: The application will send an SMS recap of the order to the customer, leveraging Twilio’s API for communication.

 ## Features